 Since most of us use dozens of accounts and apps, a password manager is the easiest way to store — and just as important, to create — unique, tough-to-crack passwords for every account.

 This easy-to-use app imports passwords your browser has saved into its encrypted vault.
 It can run a health check to flag weak or recycled passwords.
 If you go for the paid subscription, Dashlane will come up with new, unique and strong passwords for old and new accounts.
-You’ll also be able to use Dashlane to log in on multiple devices.
+You’ll also be able to use Dashlane to log in on multiple devices (premium service required).
+And with the Dashlane app for Android and iOS, you can used user names and passwords stored in the app to log into site and apps — no retyping or copying and pasting necessary.
 The app has a secure notes section to encrypt sensitive information such as financial details.
+And, the Premium subscription comes with VPN service.

 8. Use an anti-malware program

 This all-round program blocked 100% of widespread malware and “zero-day attacks”, and had one of the lowest impact on computer performance in tests by industry benchmarker AV-Test.
 It also warns of potentially malicious sites, scans emails for malware, and additionally offers protection features including a password manager, encrypted banking and shopping transactions, and data backup to a secure cloud.
 (Need fewer features?
-Check out our list of the best free and paid-for anti-virus programs.)
+You can also install the free version, Bitdefender Antivirus Free Edition.)

-[Image credit: woman surprised looking at smartphone via Shutterstock, Nord VPN, Tunnel Bear, Epic, Ghostery, DuckDuckGo, Qwant, WhatsApp, Signal, Tutanota, ProtonMail, Dashlane, Kaspersky]
+[Image credit: woman surprised looking at smartphone via Shutterstock, Nord VPN, Tunnel Bear, Epic, Ghostery, DuckDuckGo, Qwant, WhatsApp, Signal, Tutanota, ProtonMail, Dashlane, Bitdefender]